mohamedtourab/Optimized-Firewall-Anomaly-Resolution/README.md

 1. Clone the project

         git clone https://github.com/MohamedMamdouh95/Optimized-Firewall-Anomaly-Resolution
-2. After clonining the project, before you copy the content of the cloned folder change the name of the *Web* folder to *WebContent*
+2. After cloning the project, before you copy the content of the cloned folder change the name of the *Web* folder to *WebContent*

 3. Overwrite all the file folder of your project with the new one downloaded.
 4. Right click on **gen-src** folder and select **use as source folder** from *Build Path*
 5. Add the ant builders by clicking on *Window->Show View->Other->Ant* then add the two ant builders (builder.xml & tomcat-build.xml)
-6. Open the build.xml and change the following things:
+6. Open the build.xml file and change the following things:
     - project name to your project name
     - change the property *name* value to your project name
+7. Open tomcat-build.xml, change the property *tomcatLocation* value to the directory of your tomcat server.
-    - open web.xml and change the following line from `<param-value>http://localhost:8080/Optimized_Firewall_Anomaly_Resolution_war_exploded/rest</param-value>` to `<param-value>http://localhost:8080/PUT YOUR PROJECT NAME HERE/rest</param-value>`
+8. open web.xml and change the following line from `<param-value>http://localhost:8080/Optimized_Firewall_Anomaly_Resolution_war_exploded/rest</param-value>` to `<param-value>http://localhost:8080/PUT YOUR PROJECT NAME HERE/rest</param-value>`
-    - open index.jsp and change the following line from `<p><a href="_swagger-ui/index.html?url=http://localhost:8080/Optimized_Firewall_Anomaly_Resolution_war_exploded/rest/swagger.json">Swagger documentation</a>` to `<p><a href="_swagger-ui/index.html?url=http://localhost:8080/PUT YOUR PROJET NAME HERE/rest/swagger.json">Swagger documentation</a>`
+9. open index.jsp and change the following line from `<p><a href="_swagger-ui/index.html?url=http://localhost:8080/Optimized_Firewall_Anomaly_Resolution_war_exploded/rest/swagger.json">Swagger documentation</a>` to `<p><a href="_swagger-ui/index.html?url=http://localhost:8080/PUT YOUR PROJET NAME HERE/rest/swagger.json">Swagger documentation</a>`

-7. At this point you can:
+10. At this point you can:
 	- Use the **build.xml**
 		- Target: start-tomcat
 		- Target: deploy